lcrawlab/mvMAPIT/README.md

 ## OpenMP

-Note that MAPIT takes advantage of [OpenMP](http://openmp.org/wp/), an API for multi-platform shared-memory parallel programming in C/C++.
+Note that mvMAPIT takes advantage of [OpenMP](http://openmp.org/wp/), an API for multi-platform shared-memory parallel programming in C/C++.
 This is to speed up the computational time of the modeling algorithm.
 Unfortunately, OS X does not currently support OpenMP under the default compiler.
-A work around to use OpenMP in R on OS X can be found [here](http://thecoatlessprofessor.com/programming/openmp-in-r-on-os-x/).
-MAPIT can be compiled without OpenMP, but we recommend using it if applicable.
+A work around to use OpenMP in R on OS X can be found [here](http://thecoatlessprofessor.com/programming/openmp-in-r-on-os-x/). mvMAPIT can be compiled without OpenMP, but we recommend using it if applicable.

+### Compiling for OpenMP
+In order to enable the OpenMP implementation of mvMAPIT, the required C++ libraries need to be installed and the `PKG_CXXFLAGS` compiler flag `src/Makevars.in` file needs to be changed to

+    PKG_CXXFLAGS = @PKG_CXX11STD@  @CXXFLAGS@ -I. @BLAS_LIBS@

 ## Tutorial for Running MAPIT
 For the simulation tutorial provided here, we generate genotypes for 3,000 samples typed at 10,000 unrelated variants.
 We show in our example R code how to implement MAPIT (both the standard and parallelized versions) to perform a marginal epistasis association mapping test in order to find interacting causal variants of interest.